|The tenor of the future, no voice and a microphone, sorry two microphones.|

 It is very doubtful that Caruso or Gigli or the greatest concert tenor McCormack persuaded more people

 to attend opera performances by singing pop music.
-Today many people that have never entered an Opera House know Pavarotti.
-This is because of Pavarotti's pop concerts and the Three Tenors Concert, all shown on TV.
+Today many people that have never entered an opera house know Pavarotti.
+This is because of Pavarotti's pop concerts and the Three Tenors concerts, all shown on TV.
 I suspect that not of many those listeners have converted to opera just because of Pavarotti's popularity.

 Bocelli's CD Aria – The Opera Album

 In this CD dedicated fully to opera, Bocelli sings arias from Rigoletto, La bohème (Puccini and Leoncavallo), Tosca, Madama Butterfly, Andrea Chénier, I puritani, Der Rosenkavalier, Fedora, La fanciulla del West, La Gioconda, Adriana Lecouvreur, Lucia di Lammermoor, Werther, Carmen, La fille du régiment.